isam007/Travel-Experts/README.md

   ## added button to the packages for order registration
   ## unified the navbar style and added responsiveness to it
   ## fixed weather API
+  ## redesigned all forms in the project to be dynamic and user friendly as per instructor's feedback
+  ## added personalised greeting to Thank you page after form submission

 # Mar.
 17-19 Colin MacDonald
   ## Generation and submission of daily scrum reports